 When consumers begin researching non-emergency medical care options, the first place many look is the internet.
 In addition to testimonials from patients on your website, they’re likely to find feedback from patients on social platforms and healthcare review sites.

 They say you never get a second chance to make a first impression.
-With that in mind, here are five tips to help you connect with prospects and convert them into new business for your practice.
+With that in mind, here are five tips to help you connect with medical prospects and convert them into new business for your practice.

 1. Establish a rapport